KhalidHassan218/Pizza-Hut-full-website/README.md

 Feel you are at the famous pizza hut website but do not try to pay , it is not the real website , stay focused 😅😅😅

+✅✅✅ used : NEXTJS , CSS3 , HEADLESS CMS SANITY FOR MENU ITEMS , PAYMENT WITH STRIPEAPI ✅✅✅

 ## Demo